ArvindVasa14/ArvindVasa14/README.md

 👀 Welcome to my github where I explore various aspects of artificial intelligence and data science.

-🌱 Currently, I'm working as a Data Scientist at Virtusa and constantly learning and refining my skills in machine learning, deep learning and NLP.
+🌱 Currently, I'm working as a Software Engineer at Virtusa and constantly learning and refining my skills in machine learning, deep learning and NLP.

 :) having proficiency in finetuning Large Language Models